Keyboard with lock

 Why do we process your personal data and what is our legal basis for processing it?

-The legal basis for processing your personal data in connection with the Alumni Network is that it is necessary for the performance of a task carried out in the public interest, by us on behalf of BEIS.
+The legal basis for processing your personal data in connection with the Alumni Network is that it is necessary for the performance of a task carried out in the public interest, by us on behalf of DBT.

 If you work for one of our partners, we collect and use your information to enable you to access the Alumni Network Hub.